 Since 2014 he has been cooperating with theaters such as; Schauspielhaus Bochum, Theater Bremen and Nationaltheater Mannheim, as Head Costume Designer for several productions.

-In 2015 he also started collaborating as a stylist with the renowned 21 Agency, working on several editorial projects for a variety of high-street fashion brands.
+In 2015 he also started collaborating as a stylist with the renowned 21 Agency, working on several editorial projects for a variety of high-street fashion brands and commercial.

 In December 2018, Emir was awarded -Designer of the Year- by SNL magazine and in April 2018 he opened the 40th Sarajevo Fashion Week with his new collection, GenerationZ.